pedroliman/pedronl/content/home/about.md

 +++

-# About Me
+# About

-I am a doctoral candidate at [Pardee RAND Graduate School](https://www.prgs.edu/).
-Pardee RAND is a Policy Analysis graduate school situated inside [RAND Corporation](https://rand.org), a non-profit institution with the bold mission of [improving policy and decision making through research and analysis](https://www.rand.org/about/history.html).
-You will be able to find more about my RAND-related work at RAND's website in the future.
+Hi!
+Welcome to my R blog!
+Im an Assistant Policy Researcher at [RAND](https://rand.org) and a Ph.D. candidate at [Pardee RAND Graduate School](https://www.prgs.edu/).
+You can find more information about my RAND-related work at my [RAND profile](https://www.rand.org/about/people/l/lima_pedro.html).

-Prior to RAND, I was a Lecturer at [UNISINOS University](http://www.unisinos.br/global/en/), southern Brazil, where I taught Operational Research and Simulation Modeling on undergraduate courses.
-I was also a member of the [GMAP | UNISINOS Research Group](http://gmap.unisinos.br), where I worked building decision support tools, mostly with R. My interest in R started in 2013 when I was first introduced to it by a professor.
-Since then, I've been using R for everything, from the most commom statistical/ML applications to building simulation packages, crunching thousands of time-series available from web apis, modeling raiway systems and competition within the 3D printing industry.
+My interest in R started in 2013 when I was first introduced to it by a professor.
+Since then, I've been using R for everything, from the most commom statistical/ML applications to building simulation packages (e.g.: [Arena2R](/post/arena2r-package-tutorial/)), crunching thousands of time-series available from web apis, modeling raiway systems, and modeling [competition within the 3D printing industry](/post/3d-printing-rdm-analysis-2018-dmdu-meeting/).

 <!---